Ted Bundy's Teeth: Forensic Dentistry and His Conviction

 This can be seen in many cases.
 For example, in 1995, a man named Gerard Richardson was convicted of murdering a 19-year-old woman based off of her boyfriend's statement and a bitemark on the victim's body.
 A dental expert claimed he was positive that Richardson had made the bite and used the report from Richardson's own expert to come to this conclusion.

 However, obviously, the expert supporting Richardson who had initially created the report had come to a polar opposite conclusion.
 How could two supposed experts be positive of both one man's innocence as well as his guilt while looking at the same exact scientific evidence?
-Richardson was jailed despite the seemingly contradictory testimonies.
+When it comes to fingerprints, such debates do not exist.
+Nonetheless, Richardson was jailed despite the seemingly contradictory testimonies.
 Shockingly, he was released only a little over a month later after the DNA from the bite's saliva matched another convict.

 Even Michael West, the supposedly unscrupulous dental expert, made a startling admission about bite mark analysis.
 He claimed it was not in fact as reliable as fingerprints and had no place in a courtroom due to the newest advancements in DNA science.
 Unfortunately for the many he helped land in jail, without new evidence proving their innocence, they will remain where they are.
 Behind bars.
 Who knows the extent of damage caused by bite marks.

 However, at least as far as Ted Bundy is concerned, it stopped a guilty homicidal maniac from killing again.
-Without it, he likely would have committed further criminal offenses.
+Without it, he likely would have committed further criminal offenses and charmed everyone into assuming his innocence.